Regulatory actions for July 31, 2025

 July 31, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alafair Biosciences, Evoendo, Setpoint Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Actio, Kedrion, Neuvivo, Sanofi, Vivace.

 Briefs